gvwilson/thirdbit/reading.md

 1. Ellen Ullman: *[Life in Code][life-code]*.
    The second volume in the author's personal history of computing's Bronze Age.

+1. James Ward: *[Adventures in Stationery][stationery]*.
+   A wonderful quirky book about everyday things–probably the most British entry in this list.

 1. Jonathan Weiner: *[Time, Love, Memory][tlm]*.
    A great description of how science is actually done, and of what it's like to have a life in science.